In order to update an existing WebIssues server to the latest version, see the instructions in the Updating WebIssues section.

-WebIssues supports the Apache and IIS web servers and includes the
+WebIssues supports the Apache (opens new window) and IIS (opens new window) web servers and includes the

 web.config files which contain the necessary rewrite rules.
 When using Apache, mod_rewrite is required.
-On IIS, the URL Rewrite extension is required.
-When installing WebIssues on a different web server, for example nginx, it must be configured manually.
+On IIS, the URL Rewrite (opens new window) extension is required.
+When installing WebIssues on a different web server, for example nginx (opens new window), it must be configured manually.

 # Copying Files

 In order to install WebIssues on your server, download the pre-built WebIssues server package unless you are planning to build WebIssues yourself.
-The pre-built server packages can be found on the WebIssues website.
+The pre-built server packages can be found on the WebIssues website (opens new window).